 You must include information on your enrollment forms about all other health plans under which you are covered.
 Once you are enrolled in this health plan, you must notify Blue Cross Blue Shield HMO Blue if you add or change health plan coverage.
-Upon Blue Cross Blue Shield HMO Blue's request, you must also supply Blue Cross Blue Shield HMO Blue with information about other plans that may provide you with coverage for health care services.
+Upon Blue Cross Blue Shield HMO Blue 's request, you must also supply Blue Cross Blue Shield HMO Blue with information about other plans that may provide you with coverage for health care services.

 Under COB, the plan that provides benefits first is known as the primary payor.
 And the plan(s) that provide benefits next are known as the secondary payor(s).
 When coverage in this health plan is secondary, no coverage will be provided until after the primary payor determines its share, if any, of the liability.
 Blue Cross Blue Shield HMO Blue decides which is the primary and secondary payor.
 To do this, Blue Cross Blue Shield HMO Blue relies on Massachusetts law, including the COB regulations issued by the Massachusetts Division of Insurance.
-A copy of these rules is available from Blue Cross Blue Shield HMO Blue secondary when another plan provides you with coverage for health care services.
+A copy of these rules is available from Blue Cross Blue Shield HMO Blue upon request.
+Unless otherwise required by law, coverage in this health plan will be secondary when another plan provides you with coverage for health care services.